CAcertOrg/cacert-infradocs/docs/systems/email.rst

 Planned
 -------

-.. todo:: switch to Puppet management
-.. todo:: replace nrpe with icinga2 agent
-.. todo:: update to Debian 6/7/8/9/10
+.. todo:: update to Debian 10 (when Puppet is available)

 .. todo:: implement CRL checking
-.. todo:: setup IPv6

 .. todo::
    throttle brute force attack attempts using fail2ban or similar mechanism